Mill-Pond-Research/AI-Knowledge-Base/Business/business-ethics.md

    - Integration of ethical considerations into the early stages of product and service development
    - Development of tools and methodologies for ethical design thinking

-2. Quantum Computing and Ethics:
-   - Exploring ethical implications of quantum computing in areas like cryptography and data security
-   - Developing ethical frameworks for the use of quantum technologies in business

 3. Neuroethics in Business:
    - Addressing ethical concerns related to neurotechnology in the workplace
    - Exploring implications of cognitive enhancement and brain-computer interfaces